atritthart/jobsite-generator-host/README.md

 After a successful execution, you can check out the available versions by accessing https://pierone.stups.zalan.do/teams/tfox/artifacts/jobsite-generator/tags .

+Create a git tag, reflecting the new docker image version:
+    git tag docker-image-<new-img-version>

 ## Disable existing CloudFormation stack